samuelallan72/antarctic-vim/README.md

 Inspired by numerous web articles about light colour themes and less colourful syntax highlighting.
 I don't expect anyone else to like or use this.
-It's published on GitHub so I can install it with the rest of the Vim plugins I use.
+It's published publicly so I can install it with the rest of the Vim plugins I use.
 Most colour and typography choices are arbitrary and reflect my whims or laziness.